Is There Any Privacy When Surfing?

 When you connect to the internet (legally), you will use an ISP (internet service provider).
 That ISP will have data on you in order to send you bills.
 When you start surfing the web, all your requests go through this ISP and as such, this company knows everything you do (i.e., they now that what websites you surf, what you download, etc.)

-How to improve you privacy from your ISP
+How to Improve Your Privacy from your ISP

-I'm not claiming every advertisement company does this but there is no way for us to check this so better safe then sorry.
+I'm not claiming every advertisement company does this but there is no way for us to check this so better safe than sorry.

 There are software packages for webmasters that allow them to gather statistics on the usage of their website.
 Some of these packages have the ability to be shared with third parties or the software vendor.
 Google Analytics is a good example of this.
 You can share the data with third parties and you as a webmaster are supposed to make sure the data is anonymous.
 I'm not sure what the EULA says about sharing with Google itself, it is not explicitly mentioned that the data must then also be anonymised.

 I'm not claiming that every webmaster misuses this data gathered during a visit on their website but again since we cannot check this, I prefer not to give them my data.

 I installed the NoScript plugin and that blocks a lot of these statistics gathering utilities.
 As an added benefit, it also blocks any malicious script by default, I need to allow what scripts I want to run.
 This does change your surfing experience since any flash website will be blocked by default and you will need to manually (temporary!) allow this website in order to see the content.

 Tor is the next thing you might want to install in your browser.
 It will protect your data while on route on the internet (similar to having https).
 However, the entry and exit points in the Tor network are not protected.
 Also, it will slow down your surfing experience a lot.
 If you are not doing anything politically dangerous or illegal, then the benefits of Tor do not outweigh the benefits in my opinion.